mfx-inria/curvislicer/README.md

 The implementation was done by Jimmy Etienne and Sylvain Lefebvre, with guidance from colleagues.
 Adrien Bedel helped greatly to modify the code to support OSQP.
 Please don't expect high quality, production ready code, this is a research prototype.
 The code depends on many other great projects such as [TetWild](https://github.com/Yixin-Hu/TetWild) and [OSQP](https://github.com/oxfordcontrol/osqp).

-## Important note
+## Important notes

-The original implementation in the paper uses the [Gurobi](https://www.gurobi.com/) commercial solver.
+> **1.** The original implementation in the paper uses the [Gurobi](https://www.gurobi.com/) commercial solver.
 This initial implementation is in the SIGGRAPH 2019 branch. **Please use it for reproducibility of the paper results (speed and quality)**.
 The master branch is modified to use OSQP and while it works great, there are differences and limitations compared to the Gurobi version.

-We'll keep improving it!
+> **2.** This is a research prototype.
+It is not polished, and has several technical limitations and glitches.

 # How to use (Windows)

 This repository is meant to be built from source, and includes Windows binaries of some required external tools.
-Sources are meant to be compiled with Visual Studio C++ 2019.

-We will also provide a binary release package, so check the available files there.
+The following described the build process using MinGW/MSYS2 for Windows.

 ## 1- IceSL

-Install the latest version of [IceSL](https://icesl.loria.fr/download/) (adds a small feature to work with curvislice).
+Install the latest version of [IceSL](https://icesl.loria.fr/download/).

 ## 2- MinGW